Back to all posts

 Airbnb-Style Platforms: Useful for Discovery, Risky Without Verification

 Airbnb-style platforms are useful when you are still learning the market.
+They help you scan neighborhoods, compare photos, read public reviews, and understand price points.

 The problem is that platform listings are often optimized for short-stay confidence, not long-stay proof.